Andy Dick arrested again in California, charged with failing to register as sex offender

 Comedian Andy Dick was arrested again early Friday in Southern California.

-The troubled 57-year-old showbiz veteran was charged with failing to register as a sex offender and public intoxication, the Riverside County sheriff’s office said in a press release.
+The troubled 57-year-old showbiz veteran was charged with failing to register as a sex offender and public intoxication, the Riverside County sheriff’s office said in a news release.

-Cops picked up Dick at O’Haras Tavern in Lake Elsinore, about 55 miles southeast of downtown Los Angeles, according to online jail records.
+Police picked up the comedian at O’Haras Tavern in Lake Elsinore, California, about 55 miles southeast of downtown Los Angeles, according to online jail records.

 Officers responded to a call about “an intoxicated subject, possibly under the influence of narcotics,” the press release said.
 “During a routine records check it was determined, Dick was a registered sex offender who was not up-to-date on his registration.”